 We hope that by the end of the session you will have a good understanding of the possible phases in a Wl's journey to support you in your role.
-This module will take no more than 30 minutes to complete.

-Let's start with how you form a new WI.
+Let's get started with how you form a new WI.

-Slide 3 - Starting a new WI
+Slide 3 - How to form a WI

 It is worth noting that when we talk about starting a WI, the constitutional term used is the 'formation of a WI', which you will see throughout this section.
 We have continued to use this language so that this training ties in with the constitution.
-This is same with later sections.
+This is the same with latter sections.